No train, no gain: U.S. Army keeps the freight moving

 |0

-This work, No train, no gain: U.S. Army keeps the freight moving [Image 4 of 4], by SSgt Joshua Joseph Magbanua, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, No train, no gain: U.S. Army keeps the freight moving, by SSgt Joshua Joseph Magbanua, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT